mschrey/fermentcontrol/README.md

 # fermentcontrol
-Control (or at least log) fermentation of beer using a Raspberry Pi, 1Wire temperature sensors and Remote Controlled outlets
+Log fermentation of beer using a Raspberry Pi, 1Wire temperature sensors and Remote Controlled outlets

-this initial commit does not offer any flexibility with regard to
-* which or how many temperature sensor are needed to be read
-* which code is needed to control the RC outlet
-* set temperature is hard-coded

-so it probably will not be of any use for anybody until I get around to implementing a lot of flexibility for it...
+A small degree of flexibility is introduced to auto-discovery of connected 1Wire temperature sensors.
+In theory an unlimited number of sensors is supported.

+To achieve human-readable temperature sensor labels, place a file called "tempsensorlabels.txt" besides the fermentcontrol binary and add all temp sensors in the format as shown in this commit.

+Control functionality has been removed for now.

 ## Compilation ##
-Compilation is done by executing
+Compilation is done using the supplied Makefile
-``gcc fermentcontrol.c -o fermentcontrol``

 ## Start ##
 Place an entry as below in your crontab.
 Type
 ``crontab -e ``
 and place the following line at the bottom
 ``*/5 *  *   *   *    /home/pi/fermentcontrol/fermentcontrol``

+## Outlook ##
+* Add function to auto-generate gnuplot_command.sh
+* Pass desired output log file name as parameter to binary